-The Assignment extension request tool formalises the extension process for assignments, ensuring a decision trail for each student's request.
-Students give the reasoning for their request, upload evidence (eg a medical certificate) and propose
+The Extension request tool formalises the extension process for assignments, ensuring a decision trail for each student's request.
+Students give the reasoning for their request, upload evidence (eg a medical certificate)

-a new due date.
+and propose a new due date.
 The topic coordinator (or nominated person) receives notifications of pending requests, which they can approve, approve with amendments, or decline.
-Students are then emailed the outcome, and their assignment is automatically updated
+Students are then emailed the outcome, and their assignment is automatically

 updated with a new due date if the extension request has been approved.

-The tool is available in every FLO topic and generally found either with the assessment information or in the top module.
+The tool is available in every FLO topic and is generally found either with the assessment information or in the top module.

 When you open the tool, you will be asked to log in again with your FAN and password.
 This is normal behaviour for the tool.

 If the tool has been deleted, you can add it back:

-Go to the module where you want to add the tool and click the Add an activity or resource link at the bottom the module
+Go to the module where you want to add the tool and click the Add an activity or resource link at the bottom of the module

 Select Assignment Extension from the Preconfigured tool list